RimanHoubbi/Snake/README.md

 ![alt tag](./guide/folder_annotation.png)

 ## HAnS: Helping Annotate Software
-The purpose of HAnS is to enable recording and editing support.
+The purpose of HAnS is to enable recording and editing support for feature annotations.

 #### HAnS-text supports:
 * Embedded Feature Annotations